yucc-leon/train_hf_tokenizer/README.md

 3. you can use train_corpus_stats.py to compute how many tokens (using your tokenizer) you've trained after finishing training.
 Adding domain info would be useful in practice.
 4. you can compute compression rate using compression_rate.py
 5. I'd removed some private paths so you need to change them to yours to make them work
 6. training tokenizers is very memory-and-time-consuming.
-In my experiments, 1.5T is not enough for 27G's corpus; I downsampled it to 18G and ran it on a 1.3T memory server host with about 5 hours.
-In comparison, m-a-p/Neo's tokenizer was trained on 50B tokens with 12 days and unknown-size memory.
+In my experiments, 1.5T is not enough for 27G's corpus; I downsampled it to 18G and ran it on a 1.3T memory server host for about 5 hours.
+In comparison, m-a-p/Neo's tokenizer was trained on 50B tokens with 12 days and unknown-size memory, said by its author.
 7. mine took less computation so I don't think it's better than the other players in the above list.